hdfiresky/GitHub-deploy-helper/LOCAL_DEPLOYMENT.md

 ### Step 4.2: Add Script Content

-Copy the entire Bash script below and paste it into the `nano` editor.
+Copy the entire Bash script below and paste it into the `nano` editor. **Note:** This script now takes the application name as a command-line argument.

 ```bash
 #!/bin/bash